rbisdorff/Digraph3/docSphinx/tutorial.rst

    >>> cop.copelandRanking
     ['a5', 'a1', 'a6', 'a7', 'a8', 'a4', 'a9', 'a3', 'a2']

-It is worthwhile noticing again, that similar to the *Copeland* ranking rule seen before, the *NetFlows* ranking rule is also **invariant** under the :ref:`codual transform <Codual-Transform-label>` and delivers again the same ranking result indifferently from digraphs *g* or *gcd* (see :numref:`NetFlowsRanking` Line 14).
-The *Copeland* rule is also **Condorcet consistent**, i.e. when the outranking relation models a *transitive* and *acyclic* relation, this relation is preserved in the *Copeland* ranking result.
+It is worthwhile noticing again that, similar to the *Copeland* ranking rule seen before, the *NetFlows* ranking rule is also **invariant** under the :ref:`codual transform <Codual-Transform-label>` and delivers again the same ranking result indifferently from digraphs *g* or *gcd* (see :numref:`NetFlowsRanking` Line 14).
+Yet, the *NetFlows* ranking rule, working directly with the bipolar characteristic values of the outranking relation is not necessarily *Condorcet consistent*.

 In our example here, the *NetFlows* scores deliver  a ranking *without ties* which is rather different from the one delivered by *Copeland*'s rule (see :numref:`NetFlowsRanking` Line 16).
-It may happen, however, that we obtain, as with the *Copeland* scores above, only a ranking with ties, which may then be resolved again by following a lexicographic rule.
+It may happen, however, that we obtain, as with the *Copeland* scores above, only a ranking result with ties, which may then be resolved again by following a lexicographic rule.
 In such cases, it is possible to construct again a *weak ranking* with the corresponding :py:class:`~transitiveDigraphs.WeakNetFlowsOrder` class.

 The **NetFlows** ranking result appears to be slightly better correlated (+0.638) with the given outranking relation than its crisp cousin, the *Copeland* ranking (see :numref:`CopelandCorrelationIndexes` Lines 4-6).